KrisztaT/Battleship/README.md

 ## How to run the python code

 * Open your terminal
-* Move the zip file in your chosen folder (to create a folder type _mkdir battleship_ in your terminal then _mv [type current location] to /home/battleship_)
-* Unzip files (type in your terminal _unzip KrisztinaTesenyi_T1A3.zip_)
+* Unzip files to a subdirectory (type in your terminal _unzip KrisztinaTesenyi_T1A3.zip -d battleship_)
-* Go to the src directory (type in your terminal _cd src_)
+* Go to the battleship/src directory (type in your terminal _cd battleship/src_)
+* To make the script executable run the following command in your terminal (_chmod +x run.sh_)
-* Type ./run.sh command in your terminal
+* Type _./run.sh_ command in your terminal
-* The file checks if you have python, pip and virtualenv installed on your computer.
+* The file checks if you have python3, pip and virtualenv installed on your computer.
 These are needed to run the code.
-If you have no python installed, then the message will tell you what  to do, then run the run.sh file again.
-In case the other 2 is not installed, those will be automatically installed for you.
+If you have no python installed, then the message will tell you what  to do.
+Once python3 is installed run the run.sh file again.
+In case the other 2 is not available, those will be automatically installed for you.
 * In the next step, a virtual environment is created in the folder, where you ran the ./run.sh command.
+* Additional python packages that needed to run the code will be installed to your virtual environment.
   * Packages also can be found in the requirements.txt file
     * pyfiglet==0.8.post1
     * pytest==7.2.0 (only to run automated tests)
     * regex==2022.10.31
     * tabulate==0.9.0
     * termcolor==2.1.1
-* Additional python packages that needed to run the code will be installed to your virtual environment.
-* Then at last the Battleship game will be run.
+* Then at last the Battleship game will run.
 Enjoy!

-**Note**: This application was created with Python 3.11.0, however I made changes to the code so it could run on lower versions as well.
+**Note**: This application was created with Python 3.11.0, however I made changes to the code so it should run on lower versions as well.
 Although, if you have issues, please run it on 3.11.

 ## Hardware and software requirements